UPDATED ON AUGUST 24, 2017: Original article published November 3, 2016.

 Is your resume boring?
 You know your resume isn't going to get you far in your job search when it has been so boring to write.

 One of the most common resume writing tips known is to use your resume to highlight your skills and accomplishments.
-The top skills for your resume should show off what you have to offer and align with what employers want and are looking for.
-Coming up with and describing these skills doesn't have to be so frustrating.
+The top skills for your resume should show off what you have to offer and align with what employers want in a candidate.
+Coming up with and describing these skills doesn't have to be so frustrating (or uninteresting).

 1. Take A Good Look At The Job Posting

-Often skills are clearly listed under Job Specifications.
-Here's a sample Job Specifications section:
+Often skills are clearly listed under Job Specifications or Qualifications.
+Here's a sample of one of these sections:

 - Bachelor's degree or equivalent experience required.